 We are very excited at Recast Software to introduce Endpoint Insights.
-You may have heard that Enhansoft, along with its amazing reporting tools, is now part of Recast Software.
-Endpoint Insights is the fruits of the last few months of development.
-I’m going to highlight some of the great details you’ll see with Endpoint Insights, tell you about a new feature, and then give you some examples of how Endpoint Insights is information that you’ll want to have NOW.
+Enhansoft, the company and its profound reporting tools are now part of the Recast Software suite of endpoint management solutions.
+This post highlights some of the meaningful information added into your ConfigMgr environment with Endpoint Insights.
+We’ll end with some examples of how Endpoint Insights reveals information that you’ll want to have NOW.

 Adds Items that ConfigMgr Doesn’t Inventory

 Look at the screenshot below.
 Everything that starts with EI is additional data that is added to your ConfigMgr database by Endpoint Insights.

 From the list, you can probably guess that Endpoint Insights adds additional data about Applications and Packages that are deployed in your environment.
 It also adds information about Monitors – the type and resolution.
 As well, you can see what Local Groups and Local Users are on your computers.
 There’s information about ODBC and Shares.
 You can tell if SQL is installed on a computer and how many Databases exist.
 It also reveals Mapped Drives as well as Mapped Printers.
 Using this data and adding details that exist natively in ConfigMgr, Endpoint Insights provides over 200 reports that give you new insights into your environment.